kubeshop/tracetest-cloud-charts/docs/install-production-cluster.md

 # SSO

 This chart comes with a **EXTREMELY INSECURE** default GitHub OAuth App.
 It is used for demo purposes only, and should not under any circumstances be used in any real environment.

-**TODO: add guides on how to setup oauth apps**

 You can enable GitHub and Google SSO by creating corresponding Apps and setting the credentials in `values.yaml`: